-- (A) Install, calibrate, operate, and maintain equipment to continuously monitor or determine federally regulated air pollutant emissions in accordance with applicable performance specifications in 40 CFR Part 60 Appendix B, and quality assurance procedures in 40 CFR Part 60 Appendix F, and other methods and conditions that the Department, with the concurrence of the EPA, shall prescribe.
-Any source listed in a category in 40 CFR Part 51 Appendix P or in 40 CFR Part 60 shall adhere to all continuous emissions monitoring or alternative continuous emission monitoring requirements stated therein, if applicable. - (B) Report the data collected by the monitoring equipment to the Department at such intervals and on such forms as the Department shall prescribe, in accordance with 40 CFR Part 51, Appendix P, Section 4.0 (Minimum Data Requirements) and any other applicable reporting requirements promulgated by the EPA.
+(A) Install, calibrate, operate, and maintain equipment to continuously monitor or determine federally regulated air pollutant emissions in accordance with applicable performance specifications in 40 CFR Part 60 Appendix B as of August 30, 1992, and quality assurance procedures in 40 CFR Part 60 Appendix F as of August 30, 1992, and other methods and conditions that the Department, with the concurrence of the

+EPA, shall prescribe.
+Any source listed in a category in 40 CFR Part 51 Appendix P as of August 30, 1992, or in 40 CFR Part 60 as of August 30, 1992, shall adhere to all continuous emissions monitoring or alternative continuous emission monitoring requirements stated therein, if applicable.

+(B) Report the data collected by the monitoring equipment to the Department at such intervals and on such forms as the Department shall prescribe, in accordance with 40 CFR Part 51, Appendix P, Section 4.0 (Minimum Data Requirements) as of August 30, 1992, and any other applicable reporting requirements promulgated by the EPA.